Hawaii State Capitol: Reflecting pool algae issue

 From the time the Capitol was completed in 1969, the reflecting pool has had a persistent algae growth problem, due partly to the fact the pool is fed with brackish water from on-site wells.
 Attempts by the state to fix the problem included introducing tilapia fish into the pool and installing an ozone treatment system.
 The state currently has the pool lining scrubbed manually with enzymes added to the water to combat growth.
+Since 2020 the building has been surrounded by plywood and the building's surrounding pool is empty.
 Some Capitol regulars say the algae growth has come to represent the pollution of the Pacific Ocean, in an ironic twist of the original symbolic meaning of the pool.